-RIM hopes that the new line of touch-screen and keyboard devices will revive its fortunes and help it win back market share lost to rivals like Apple Inc's <AAPL.O> iPhone and devices powered by Google Inc's <GOOG.O> market-leading Android operating system.
+RIM hopes the re-engineered line of touch-screen and keyboard devices will help win back market share lost to rivals such as Apple Inc's <AAPL.O> iPhone and devices powered by Google Inc's <GOOG.O> market-leading Android operating system.

-Shares in RIM, which fell as low as $6.22 in September, have more than doubled in value over the last four months as the BlackBerry 10 launch approaches.
-The stock closed at $14.91 on Thursday on the Nasdaq.
+Shares of RIM, which fell as low as $6.22 in September, have more than doubled in value over the last four months as the BB10 launch approaches.

 Related Keywords:US , RIM , SHARES